percona/pmm-doc/docs/using/backup.md

 ## Adding a storage location {: #backup-location }

-1. Navigate to Backup Management-->Storage locations.
+1. Navigate to Backup Management → Storage locations.
 2. Click *Add*.
 3. Fill in the form fields.